Skip to Main Content

 Vernon's Texas Statutes and Codes Annotated — © 2011 Thomson Reuters.
 Click to enlarge.

-Please see another example below taken from a legal encyclopedia available in the library called Texas Jurisprudence.
+See another example below taken from a legal encyclopedia called Texas Jurisprudence.
 Texas Jurisprudence explains and summarizes the law into very brief entries, making it a great resource for those beginning their research.
 The section shown is about the duty of care of parking facilities and garages.
-If you had a case regarding negligence by a parking facility, this might be a good place to start looking for more information.
+If you had a case regarding negligence by a parking facility, this might be a good place to start.

-In this example, you will see the Research References section that we saw above in the annotated statutes.
+In this example, see the Research References section.
 The sections highlighted in yellow and labeled with a "1" below are an example of key numbers that the editors felt would be relevant to the topic discussed in this section.

 Footnotes in Texas JurisprudenceFootnotes in Texas Jurisprudence